Proposing your own Odyssey

 very shortly after you have begun.
-Project proposals that do not require funding are accepted year-round..
+Project proposals that do not require funding are accepted year-round.
 If you do need funding, the form will walk you through those additional steps.
 You may find this budget worksheet helpful and you are welcome to upload it with your proposal.
 The Odyssey Office does not accept proposals

 Your supervisor will approve the proposal online, and then the Odyssey Office will review it for credit.
 You will receive notification by e-mail when your project is approved.
 Be sure to add the completion deadline to your calendar.